Sales ain’t sleepy as hotel chains market mattresses

 Many hotel beds leave guests dreaming of the pillows and blankets at home, but sometimes the reverse is true.
 And now, travelers who find special comfort in their favorite hotel mattress might be able to spend every night in that same lap of luxury.

-There's a good chance your favorite hotel chain isn't just selling nights in its rooms, but selling its own brand of futon mattresses.
+There's a good chance that your favorite hotel chain isn't just selling nights in its rooms, but selling its own brand of futon mattresses, especially queen size futon mattresses.
 Hotel chains such as Marriott, Sheraton and Westin have been shelling out big bucks to improve their beds as a way of attracting new guests - even naming and marketing their futon mattresses.

 The idea is to increase revenue, build loyalty and otherwise benefit from the investment in high-end mattresses, turning some guest rooms into posh showrooms of sorts.
-A healthier Ortho seen
+For other mattress information, you can read at A healthier Ortho seen

 Westin, possibly the best-known hotel in the bed business, is selling its "Heavenly" brand of mattress, while Sheraton offers the "Sweet Sleeper."
-The Four Points by Sheraton, meanwhile, sells its "Four-Comfort" twin mattresses and "California Kings," and Marriott is hoping the "Revive" - the latest hotel-branded mattress line - will put some additional springs into sales.
+The Four Points by Sheraton, meanwhile, sells its "Four-Comfort" twin and queen size futon mattresses and "California Kings," and Marriott is hoping the "Revive" - the latest hotel-branded mattress line - will put some additional springs into sales.

 "You want to sleep in a comfortable bed," said Michael Papierno, director of sales and marketing for Plainview's Four Points by Sheraton.
 "You like it so much here.
 Why not have (a Four Points mattress) at home, too?"